Tool List

 }

-This design makes the server more flexible, dynamically accepting remote code repositories and performing audits.
+This design makes the server more flexible, can dynamically accept remote code warehouses, and perform audits.

 Connection Info